 The amount of sugar is personal, and Southern restaurants make sure the the sugar dispenser is full.
 Trey Murrell, Rogersville, TN, wrote to tell me "Most folks in the deep South like more than 1 cup of sugar.
 I put 2 cups myself.
 My grandmother, who grew up in South Carolina, puts 2 cups in hers.
 I heard one older man say that he likes his tea so sweet, if he runs out of pancake syrup, he'll use his tea."

 Beware of sun tea

 Sun tea is a method of making tea by pouring tea leaves into water in a clear class jar and sitting it in the sun to steep.
+People like it because the results are less tannic and bitter than boiled tea.
 It is also a lovely way to grow pathogens.